Applications for Funding

 Application Review & Process

 Applicants must complete a full application to be considered for CDBG grant funding.
 It is recommended that applicants contact the Department of Planning & Community Development (DPCD) to ensure that the proposed project is an eligible CDBG activity.
 Applications must be typed in the space provided on the application.
 Applications are in fillable PDF forms.
 If additional space is needed, the agency may attach additional pages.
 Please do not provide any additional attachments beyond those that have been requested.
 If there are requested attachments that the agency cannot provide, there must be an explanation regarding their omission.
-Complete applications must be submitted by the due date to be considered for funding.
+Complete applications must be submitted by March 10, 2023 at 5 P.M. to be considered for funding.

 The Project Review Committee (PRC) will review applications after the DPCD determines application completion.
 The PRC will evaluate applications based on the following criteria: